How to Export DataFrame to CSV in Julia

 Next, prepare the dataset for your DataFrame.

-For illustration purposes, let’s use the following dataset:
+For example, let’s use the following dataset about products and their prices:

 The goal is to create a DataFrame based on the above data, and then export that DataFrame to CSV.